This article will list the most developed countries in Africa.

 6. High Personal Freedom

-To qualify as a developing country in Africa, the citizens must enjoy high personal and political freedoms.
+To qualify as a developing African country, the citizens must enjoy high personal and political freedoms.

 What is Human Development Index?